cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-6.md

 * As the build runs, CloudBees CI will surface actionable build information directly in GitHub, in real-time, alleviating the need to switch over to your CloudBees CI managed controller to get an overview.

 #### GitHub App Credential
-By using the GitHub App credential type with the CloudBees SCM Reporting plugin offers the following additional benefits:
+Using the GitHub App credential type with the CloudBees SCM Reporting plugin offers the following additional benefits:
 * Larger rate limits - The rate limit for a GitHub app scales with your organization size, whereas a user based token has a limit of 5000 regardless of how many repositories you have.
 * User-independent authentication - Each GitHub app has its own user-independent authentication.
 No more need for 'bot' users or figuring out who should be the owner of 2FA or OAuth tokens.
 * Improved security and tighter permissions - GitHub Apps offer much finer-grained permissions compared to a service user and its personal access tokens.
 This lets the Jenkins GitHub app require a much smaller set of privileges to run properly.